MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 Therefore, a site deployed on Walrus Sites cannot use service workers.
 Installing a service worker from within a Walrus Site will result in a dysfunctional site and a poor experience for the user.

-## The iOS Sui Wallet Mobile does not work with Walrus Sites
+## iOS Sui Mobile Wallets do not work with Walrus Sites

 **WARNING**: This limitation only applies to Portal based on service workers.
 A web Portal will not have this limitation.

 Service workers cannot be loaded inside an in-app browser on iOS, because of a limitation of the WebKit engine.
-As a consequence, Walrus Sites cannot be used within the [Sui Wallet Mobile](https://apps.apple.com/us/app/sui-wallet-mobile/id6476572140) app on iOS, and therefore the Sui wallet can currently not be used on a Walrus Site on iOS.
+As a consequence, Walrus Sites cannot be used within Sui-compatible wallet apps on iOS.
+Therefore, Sui wallets cannot currently be used on a Walrus Site on iOS.
 Note, however, that _browsing_ a Walrus Site is still possible on iOS through any browser.
 Only the connection to the wallet is impacted.

-The connection with the Sui Wallet Mobile app works on Android devices.
+The connection with the Sui Wallet apps works on Android devices.